EAST CAMELBACK MALL

 The ninth major shopping complex in Phoenix was developed by a joint venture of the Harry Hilp Foundation (of San Francisco) and Rhodes Western, Incorporated (of Tacoma, Washington).
 EAST CAMELBACK MALL was designed by the Stiles & Clements and Chaix & Johnson firms of Los Angeles.
 It occupied a 37.6-acre tract, located 8 miles northeast of the Arizona State Capitol.

-A 2-level (138,400 square foot) Sears, which was the first structure completed, opened for business on May 23, 1962.
-Rhodes built a 2-level (138,400 square foot) unit as a second freestanding building.
-This store was dedicated on May 3, 1963.
-Sears and Rhodes were connected by a single-level, twenty-store complex.
-Ground was broken for the project soon after the official dedication of Rhodes.
+A 2-level (138,400 square foot) Sears was the first structure completed.
+It opened for business on May 23, 1962.
+Rhodes built a 2-level (138,400 square foot) store as a second freestanding building and was dedicated on May 3, 1963.
+These stores were connected by a single-level, twenty-store mall.
+Ground was broken soon after the dedication of Rhodes.

 When completed, EAST CAMELBACK MALL included a 2-level (110,000 square foot) Britts department store as a junior anchor.
 A mall-wide grand opening was held on March 18, 1964.
 Charter tenants included Helsing Coffee Shop Victorian Restaurant & Cocktail Lounge, Foreman & Clark men's wear, Zale's Jewelers, Hessler's Stereo Center, an El Rancho Market grocery store and Thrifty Drugs.

 Several shopping complexes had been built in the vicinity by the mid-1960s.
 These included CAMELBACK TOWN & COUNTRY VILLAGE (1958) {directly across North 20th Street} and BILTMORE FASHION PARK (1963) {2 blocks east, on Camelback Road}.